terdei/charm-rabbitmq-server/README.md

     source="ppa:james-page/testing" - use the testing PPA owned by james-page source="http://myrepo/ubuntu main" - use the repository located at the provided URL

-The charm also supports use of arbitary archive key's for use with private repositories:
+The charm also supports use of arbitrary archive key's for use with private repositories:

     juju set rabbitmq-server key="C6CEA0C9"